gabholli/recipe-site/README.md

 # Project Title
-Food Recipe Site
+Recipe Repository

 ## Description
-This repository contains files for a recipe site created using React and React Router 7 along with Tailwind CSS.
+This repository contains files for a recipe site created using React, React-Router 7 and Tailwind CSS.
+I also used Supabase and PostgreSQL to implement a persistent favorites list with authentication.

 ## Getting Started
 ### Dependencies